 Vegetable Seeds: Which to Sow Outdoors vs. Indoors?

-You have your seed packets, you have your seed starting essentials, and you have a garden plan – sounds like you are ready to plant and grow a garden!
+You have your seed packets, you have your seed starting essentials, and you have a garden plan – sounds like you are ready to plant!

-When preparing to plant your veggie seeds, there are some general guidelines to follow – since some do better being sown directly into your garden while others need the more protected conditions that sowing indoors provides.
+When preparing to plant your veggie seeds, there are some general guidelines to follow – some do better sown directly into your garden while others need the more protected conditions that starting indoors provides.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

-In this article you’ll learn not only which veggies should usually be planted indoors and which outdoors, but why, so that you can make a well-informed decision for any variety you decide to grow in the future.
+In this article you’ll learn not only which vegetables should usually be started indoors and which outdoors, but why, so that you can make an informed decision for any variety you decide to grow in the future.

 And I’ll also mention some exceptions that may work well for your own garden.